Saurav60/Python_learning_beginner_friendly/README.md

-# Python_learning_beginner_friiendly
+# Python_learning_beginner_friendly
-A basic problem solving using python basics
+A basic problem-solving using python basics